asibahi/asibahi.github.io/content/thoughts/2024-09-01-The Garden of Odin/index.md

 Note that the score is not recorded here.
 As with many aspects of this design, I am currently unsure if it something should be tracked and updated individually with each move, or something calculated from the game state at any given moment.

-There is also no history tracking, which needs lists of `Move`s and past  `Boards` and `Hand`s.
+There is also no history tracking, which needs lists of `Move`s and past  `Board`s and `Hand`s.
 The slotmap, being currently the only heap allocation, complicates undoing moves trivially, so a new `Game` object would be constructed from past raw data of boards and games.
 I decided to ignore history tracking for now.

 ```odin
 // A player's territory consists of the number of their pieces